 Classes of Accommodation in British India Trains

 Trains in British India had four classes: First, Second, Third and Fourth.
-First Class was defined by its incredible luxury with wonderfully appointed plush carriages (coaches) divided into individual cabins or suites whose ultra-luxurious interiors included carpeting, electric lights, fans, wood-work, paneling, royal-size beds/berths, showers, quarters for the servants and all.
-Some even had rudimentary “Air-Conditioning” where a big block of ice bought from the platform could be lowered into a slot in the floor and fans would be directed at it for cooling effect!
+First Class was defined by its incredible luxury with wonderfully appointed plush carriages (coaches) divided into individual cabins or suites whose ultra-luxurious interiors included carpeting, electric lights, fans, wood-work, all paneling, royal-size beds/berths, showers, servant quarters and all.
+Some even had rudimentary “Air-Conditioning” where a big block of ice bought from the platform could be lowered into a slot in the floor or roof and fans would be directed at it for cooling effect!
 Only the most distinguished Europeans could travel by First.
 Todays “elite” First Class AC would seem like a general compartment compared to these.
 And unlike those of today, the then first class carriages did not have corridors.
-Each “cabin” as it is called today was a separate room or suite with its own doors on either side of the carriage to step onto the platform.
+Each “cabin” as it is called today was a separate room or suite with its own doors opening on either side of the carriage right onto the platform.
 Each carriage (coach/compartment) could consist of a number of such “rooms”.
-This was luxury at it’s best, a kind of opulence that is not seen probably anywhere in the world on general trains even today.
+This was luxury at it’s best, a kind of opulence that is not seen probably anywhere in the world on general trains today.
 Yes, think Titanic, think James Bond’s (Sean Connery) train compartment in “From Russia, with Love“.
 These coaches were rumored to be in service until the 1980s.

 Picture Courtesy: Trains-Worldexpresses.com